Texas Auto Insurance

 What happens if I buy a new car?
 Is it covered?

 Yes.
-Most companies will provide you a grace period where a new vehicle is automatically covered on your policy.
+Most companies will provide you with a grace period where a new vehicle is automatically covered on your policy.
 If you are replacing one vehicle with a new one, it will have the same insurance as the one being replaced.
 If you are adding a new vehicle to your policy, it will have the same policy as the vehicle with the most coverage.
 Confirm with your provider the exact window for this grace period as it varies by carrier.

 Does Texas allow electronic proof of car insurance?